 Us Evertonians say that you “if you know your history, it’s enough to make your heart go wooooooah”.

-So from Dave Hickson aka The Canonball Kid in my dad’s school days to ‘The Golden Vision’ Alex Young and the ‘Holy Trinity’ in the 60s, he’s passed on his memories that make up important parts of the tapestry of his, and therefore my, Liverpool roots.
+So from Dave Hickson aka The Canonball Kid in my dad’s school days to ‘The Golden Vision’ Alex Young and the ‘Holy Trinity’ in the 60s, some of the things my dad taught me have come in the way of stories that didn’t particularly have a lesson to them but were valuable in other ways.
+He’s passed on his memories that make up important parts of the tapestry of his, and therefore my, Liverpool roots.

 Little things like the flicker of the lightbulb in his first office job, the taste of the tea at the Pier Head waiting for the last bus home, the smell of the fire in Nanny’s back kitchen.
 You can’t google this stuff.

 Family history, military history, social history, natural history, and feats of technology and engineering over the years.
 I used to think there wasn’t anything my dad didn’t know.

 Of course, he’s a smart and articulate man with nigh on encyclopaedic knowledge, but he’d be the first to say himself he doesn’t know everything.
 It just seemed like he knew everything because he bothered to teach me; he bothered to talk to me about anything and everything and share everything he knew, even if he’d had nobody to really teach him.